annika-philipp/bcg3000/README.md

 * Written with React, Knex.js, Express.js, Node.js

 * This is the first version of my game and has become a training ground for experimenting with new software. bcg-redux is the same game but re-written with react/redux.
-I am currently working on both a ruby version as well a react-native version.
+I am currently working on both a ruby version as well a react-native version (done).